 I also believe we need to promote greater access to educational opportunities and job-training programs for unemployed veterans and servicemembers transitioning back into civilian life.
-Across all age groups, more than 500,000 unemployed veterans are currently struggling to find work.
+Across all age groups, more than 450,000 unemployed veterans are currently struggling to find work.
 This is unacceptable.
-To help veterans find long-term, good-paying jobs, I introduced the Manufacturing Jobs for Veterans Act to accelerate skills training for veterans in manufacturing career pathways and to encourage manufacturers to recruit, hire, and train our heroes.
+To help veterans find long-term, good-paying jobs, I have introduced the Manufacturing Jobs for Veterans Act to accelerate skills training for veterans in manufacturing career pathways and to encourage manufacturers to recruit, hire and train our heroes.
 I am also a cosponsor of the Putting Our Veterans Back to Work Act, which would reauthorize and strengthen successful programs such as the Veterans Retraining Assistance Program (VRAP), provide support to veteran-owned small businesses, and create a new online portal for veterans seeking information on federal employment and job-training resources.

 Among my other key priorities in Congress are:

 - Advancing Equality for LGBT Veterans.
 More than 1 million veterans who are lesbian, gay, bisexual or transgender (LGBT) have served our nation, and many of these heroes continue to face unique challenges and discriminatory laws that prevent full access to VA benefits and services.
-That’s why I introduced the Voices for Veterans Act to add LGBT veterans to the membership and scope of the VA’s Advisory Committee on Minority Veterans, which advises the VA Secretary on the needs of minority veterans with respect to compensation, health care, rehabilitation, outreach, and other VA benefits and services.
+That’s why I introduced the Voices for Veterans Act to add LGBT veterans to the membership and scope of the VA’s Advisory Committee on Minority Veterans, which advises the VA Secretary on the needs of minority veterans with respect to compensation, health care, rehabilitation, outreach and other VA benefits and services.

 - Ending Veteran Homelessness.
-While veteran homelessness has dropped nearly 25 percent since 2010, more than 55,000 veterans still remain homeless today.
+While veteran homelessness has dropped nearly 50 percent since 2010, more than 35,000 veterans remain homeless today.
 To help end veteran homelessness, I have urged the House Appropriations Committee to provide robust funding for the HUD-VASH program, which helps homeless veterans become self-sufficient by combining rental assistance from the Department of Housing and Urban Development (HUD) with case management and support services from the VA.
 We must continue to support this life-saving program as more of our servicemembers return home.

 - Expanding Access to Care for Victims of Military Sexual Trauma.
 I am deeply concerned that the VA is denying access to care for too many victims of military sexual trauma (MST) due to ongoing difficulties with the reporting and documentation of sexual assault in the military.
-I fought to expand access to mental health services and other necessary care for victims of MST by cosponsoring the Ruth Moore Act, which passed the House in 2013, and I have repeatedly called on the Obama administration to reduce the unfair evidentiary barriers placed on MST survivors in filing disability claims.
+I fought to expand access to mental health services and other necessary care for victims of MST by cosponsoring the Ruth Moore Act, which passed the House in 2015, and I have repeatedly called on the VA to reduce unfair evidentiary barriers placed on MST survivors in filing disability claims.
 I will keep fighting to improve the lives of the thousands of veterans who have suffered from sexual assault in the military.